William Friese-Greene

 William Friese-Greene (born William Edward Green, 7 September 1855 – 5 May 1921) was a prolific English inventor and professional photographer.
-He was known as a pioneer in the field of motion pictures, having devised a series of cameras in 1888–1891 and shot moving pictures with them in London.
+He was known as a pioneer in the field of motion pictures, having devised a series of cameras between 1888–1891 and shot moving pictures with them in London.
 He went on to patent an early two-colour filming process in 1905.
-Wealth came with inventions in printing, including photo-typesetting and a method of printing without ink, and from a chain of photographic studios.
-However, he spent it all on inventing, went bankrupt three times, was jailed once, and died in poverty.
+Wealth came with inventions in printing, including phototypesetting and a method of printing without ink, and from a chain of photographic studios.
+However, Friese-Greene spent all his money on inventing, went bankrupt three times, was jailed once, and died in poverty.

 Early life

 William Edward Green was born on 7 September 1855, in Bristol.
 He studied at the Queen Elizabeth's Hospital school.
 In 1871, he was apprenticed to the Bristol photographer Marcus Guttenberg, but later successfully went to court to be freed early from the indentures of his seven-year apprenticeship.
 He married the Swiss, Helena Friese (born Victoria Mariana Helena Friese), on 24 March 1874 and, in a remarkable move for the era, decided to add her maiden name to his surname.
 In 1876, he set up his own studio in Bath and, by 1881, had expanded his business, having more studios in Bath, Bristol and Plymouth.